dguzh/geoparser/docs/usage.rst

 - **Accuracy**: The proportion of toponyms correctly resolved to the exact location entity.
 - **Accuracy@161km**: The proportion of toponyms resolved within 161 km (100 miles) of the correct location .
 - **MeanErrorDistance**: The average distance in kilometers between the predicted and correct locations.
-- **AreaUnderTheCurve**: A metric considering the distribution of error distances.
+- **AreaUnderTheCurve**: A metric considering the distribution of error distances (lower is better).

 These metrics provide insights into how well the model is performing and can help you adjust your training process accordingly.